DirectoryTree/LdapRecord-Docs/laravel/v2/auth/multi-domain.md

 })->middleware('auth:alpha');
 ```

-This is extremely handy for permission management - as authenticated users from certain domains
+This is extremely handy for permission management - as authenticated
-can only access the routes that have been defined for their domain.
+users from certain domains can only access the routes that have
+been defined for their domain.

+You are now ready to authenticate users with multiple domains.